-It's true what they say that a picture is worth a thousand words!
-Having a visual image might help with complex role and relationship type questions.
+It's true that they say that a picture is worth a thousand words!
+Having a visual image might help with complex role and relationship-type questions.
 With the additional 25 minutes I had, I drew out several diagrams on scratch paper to assist me in answering a few questions.

 Also, don't worry about submitting the exam before the timer runs out.
 It will automatically submit for you when the clock reaches 00:00.